Donders-Institute/bidscoin/docs/bidsapps.rst

     usage: slicereport [-h] [-o OUTLINEPATTERN] [-i OUTLINEIMAGE] [-p PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]] [-r REPORTFOLDER]
                        [-x XLINKFOLDER [XLINKFOLDER ...]] [-q QCSCORES [QCSCORES ...]]
-                       [-c {torque,slurm}] [--operations OPERATIONS] [--suboperations SUBOPERATIONS]
+                       [-c {torque,slurm}] [-m MEM] [--operations OPERATIONS]
-                       [--options OPTIONS [OPTIONS ...]] [--outputs OUTPUTS [OUTPUTS ...]]
+                       [--suboperations SUBOPERATIONS] [--options OPTIONS [OPTIONS ...]]
-                       [--suboptions SUBOPTIONS [SUBOPTIONS ...]]
+                       [--outputs OUTPUTS [OUTPUTS ...]] [--suboptions SUBOPTIONS [SUBOPTIONS ...]]
                        [--suboutputs SUBOUTPUTS [SUBOUTPUTS ...]]
                        bidsfolder pattern

-    A wrapper around the 'slicer' imaging tool (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Miscvis) to generate a web page with a row of image slices for each subject in the BIDS repository, as well as individual sub-pages displaying more detailed information.
-The input images are selectable using wildcards, and the output images are configurable via various user options, allowing you to quickly create a custom 'slicer' report to do visual quality control on any 3D/4D imagetype in your repository.
+    A wrapper around the 'fslmaths' (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Fslutils) and 'slicer' imaging tools (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Miscvis) to generate a web page with a row of image slices for each subject in the BIDS repository, as well as individual sub-pages displaying more detailed information.
+The input images are selectable using wildcards (all nibabel image formats are supported), and the output images are configurable via various user options, allowing you to quickly create a custom 'slicer' report to do visual quality control on any 3D/4D imagetype in your repository.

-    Requires an existing installation of FSL
+    Requires an existing installation of FSL tools (i.e. fsl-libvis, fsl-avwutils and fsl-flirt)

     Set the environment variable BIDSCOIN_DEBUG=TRUE to save intermediate data